Vantiv-eCommerce/litle-sdk-for-python/README.md

 litle-sdk-for-python
 ====================

-About Litle
+About Vantiv eCommerce
 ------------
-[Litle &amp; Co.](http://www.litle.com) powers the payment processing engines for leading companies that sell directly to consumers through  internet retail, direct response marketing (TV, radio and telephone), and online services.
-Litle & Co. is the leading, independent authority in card-not-present (CNP) commerce, transaction processing and merchant services.
+[Vantiv eCommerce](http://www.vantiv.com) powers the payment processing engines for leading companies that sell directly to consumers through  internet retail, direct response marketing (TV, radio and telephone), and online services.
+Vantiv eCommerce is the leading authority in card-not-present (CNP) commerce, transaction processing and merchant services.

 About this SDK
 --------------
-The Litle Python SDK is a Python implementation of the [Litle &amp; Co.](http://www.litle.com/developers) XML API.
-This SDK was created to make it as easy as possible to connect to and process payments through Litle.
-This SDK utilizes  the HTTPS protocol to securely connect to Litle.
-Using the SDK requires coordination with the Litle team to obtain credentials for accessing our systems.
+The Vantiv eCommerce Python SDK is a Python implementation of the [Vantiv eCommerce](http://www.vantiv.com/developers) XML API.
+This SDK was created to make it as easy as possible to connect to and process payments through Vantiv eCommerce.
+This SDK utilizes  the HTTPS protocol to securely connect to Vantiv eCommerce.
+Using the SDK requires coordination with the Vantiv eCommerce team to obtain credentials for accessing our systems.

-Each Python SDK release supports all of the functionality present in the associated Litle XML version (e.g., SDK v9.3.2 supports Litle XML v9.3).
-Please see the online copy of our XSD for Litle XML to get more details on what the Litle payments engine supports.
+Each Python SDK release supports all of the functionality present in the associated Vantiv eCommerce XML version (e.g., SDK v9.3.2 supports Vantiv eCommerce XML v9.3).
+Please see the online copy of our XSD for Vantiv eCommerce XML to get more details on what the Vantiv eCommerce payments engine supports.

-This SDK was implemented to support the Python programming language and was created by Litle & Co.
-Its intended use is for online transaction processing utilizing your account on the Litle payments engine.
+This SDK was implemented to support the Python programming language and was created by Vantiv eCommerce Its intended use is for online transaction processing utilizing your account on the Vantiv eCommerce payments engine.

 See LICENSE file for details on using this software.

 Source Code available from : https://github.com/LitleCo/litle-sdk-for-Python

-Please contact [Litle &amp; Co.](http://www.litle.com/developers) to receive valid merchant credentials and determine which version of the SDK is right for your business requirements or if you require assistance in any other way.
-You can reach us at sdksupport@litle.com
+Please contact [Vantiv eCommerce](http://www.vantiv.com/developers) to receive valid merchant credentials and determine which version of the SDK is right for your business requirements or if you require assistance in any other way.
+You can reach us at sdksupport@Vantiv.com

 SDK Python Dependencies
 ----------------------